Persisted Queries Link

 The rest of this article details these steps.

-also require you to create and link a PQL, and to configure your to receive requests.
-This only describes the steps that need to be taken by the client to create a manifest of the client's operations and send persisted query requests.
+Persisted queries also require you to create and link a PQL, and to configure your router to receive persisted query requests.
+This document only describes the steps that need to be taken by the client to create a manifest of the client's operations and send persisted query requests.
 For more information on the other configuration aspects of persisted queries, see the GraphOS persisted queries documentation.

 0. Requirements